samarth0174/Skin_Cancer_Detection---Malign-Benign/README.md

 # Skin_Cancer_Detection - Malign/Benign
-  Predicting malignancy in breast cancer tumors using the network
+  Predicting malignancy in breast cancer tumors using the Neural Network